 Growth Rate: This is one of the fastest-growing southern pines.
 It can grow more than 2 feet per year.

-Landscape Use: Loblolly pine is not a very graceful pine but it is very adaptable to extremes of soil and therefore valuable in the South where the more graceful species do not thrive.
-Loblolly pines are excellent for a fast screen in early years.
+Landscape Use: Loblolly pine is not a very graceful pine, but it is very adaptable to extremes of soil and, therefore, valuable in the South where the more graceful species do not thrive.
+Loblolly pines are excellent for a fast screen in the early years.
 This species is frequently container-grown, and it is easily transplanted.
 It prefers acid soils.

-Cultivars: ‘Nana’ grows 8 to 15 feet tall with a dense, rounded crown.
+Cultivars: ‘Nana’ is a dwarf form of loblolly pine and grows 8 to 15 feet tall with a dense, rounded crown.

 Mature Height: Slash pine (Pinus elliottii) will reach 100 feet at maturity.